sethbrasile/ember-remodal/README.md

 ```

 *You can place a service modal anywhere in your application, but keep in mind
-that it must currently be rendered in order for your service to use it.
-For this
+that it must currently be rendered in order for your service to use it.*
-reason, a common convention would be to place `{{ember-remodal forService=true}}`
-in the application template, so that it is always accessible.*

 You can then access the modal via the `remodal` service throughout your
 application: